 Considering a new water heater?
-How do you know what size and type you need?
+There are several hot water heater sizes…but which size and type are right for you?
 Simply put, it depends on your:

 - Family size

 But there’s a little more that goes into it.
 We’ve put together a quick guide for knowing what type and size of water heater will work for you.